California law prohibits harassment in the workplace, whether it be

 This is often referred to as “third-party sexual harassment.”
 9

-If harassment is alleged to have been committed by a supervisor, then the employer is strictly liable for the harassment – even if the employer’s behavior was not negligent in any way.10
+If a supervisor committed the harassment, then the employer is strictly liable – even if the employer’s behavior was not negligent in any way.10

 - knew or should have known about the harassment, but